 Daily journaling is not new—of course it isn’t!
-We have written stuff down since the beginning of time for loads of different reasons and following the launch of our first online course I have had a few questions about why writing and journaling really works and what the real point of it all is, and another question about the difference between journaling and keeping a diary.
+We have written stuff down since the beginning of time for loads of different reasons and following the launch of my book The Life Edit, I have had a few questions about why writing and journaling really works and what the real point of it all is, and another question about the difference between journaling and keeping a diary.

 Well I think these questions are perfectly reasonable and I will now attempt to answer them!